Shopify/ruby-lsp/jekyll/index.markdown

 ### Implicit Dependencies

-The Ruby LSP requires certain dependencies to be present in the project in order to provide the best experience.
-These are the dependencies:
-- rubocop (>= 1.4.0)
+The Ruby LSP can provide an enhanced experience if RuboCop is present in the project.
+While using it is optional, if you do choose to include RuboCop, make sure it’s version 1.4.0 or higher.

 ## Add-ons